30 September 2025

 Frequent Synchronisation

-One of the fundamental aspects of using Revit's worksharing feature is regular synchronization with the central model.
-Team members should synchronise frequently—every 30 minutes or after significant changes—to minimise risk of conflicts and data loss.
+One of the fundamental aspects of using Revit's worksharing feature is regular synchronisation with the central model.
+Team members should synchronise frequently — every 30 minutes or after significant changes — to minimise the risk of conflicts and data loss.

 Communication and Coordination